 If you find that you also have black mould present on your walls then this will need to be removed before you attempt any redecoration.
 We advise that you use a mould killer and cleaner to ensure that all traces of the mould are removed.
 There are quite a few products of this nature on the market but we usually use the ACS mould killer and cleaner from PRS.

 If your plaster is not sound, as mentioned, you will need to strip this back to the bare wall and replaster (ensuring you allow the wall to dry out first).
 If you have any mould or salt deposits on your bare wall, again treat these with an Anti-Mould Cleaner and Salt Neutraliser as mentioned above.
 You can alternatively add a salt neutraliser to your plaster – some plasters actually come with a neutraliser already added.

 If you have a serious problem with salt deposits in your old plaster, it may well be worth fitting a mesh membrane against the bare wall before your replaster over the top of it as this will ensure that no further salt deposits are allowed to penetrate your newly decorated surface.
 You can find out how to fit a mesh membrane to your wall on our Mesh Membrane Project page.

 Alternatively, you can apply a waterproof, breathable render to your wall before you replaster – more information and further instructions on how to do this are available in PRS’ replastering page.
 You can check that any render product you use meets industry standards by visiting the British Board of Agrément’s site.

-If you need any further help with finding what’s causing your wet walls, please contact PRS on 01626 336180.
+If you need any further help with finding what’s causing your wet walls, please contact Property Repair Systems on 01626 336180.
 We have worked with them on many projects in the past and they are experts in this subject.